Easy-to-read medicine information about warfarin – what it is, how to take warfarin safely and possible side effects.

 Warfarin is available in 2 different brands in New Zealand - Marevan® and Coumadin®.
 Most people take the Marevan® brand.
 Always remember the name of the brand you are taking.

 What you eat and drink can affect warfarin.
-The most important thing is to keep your diet stable.
-If you make any changes to your diet, tell your doctor.
+As part of a healthy balanced diet, you can continue to eat foods that contain vitamin K in moderate amounts.
+The most important thing is to keep your regular diet stable.
+If you make any changes to your regular diet, tell your doctor.
+Read more about warfarin and diet.

 - Blood tests (INR tests)